fiware-docker/docker-container-service/docs/userguide/docker-cli.md

 - volumes-from
 - w, workdir

-There are some restictions on docker run and create flags are not supported:
+There docker run and create flags are not supported:

 - add-hosts
 - blkio-weight
 - cpu-shares